LEGIT.yoga believes that yoga and mindfulness is for everybody.

 Theresa has a Bachelor of Social Work from 2005 at the University of Wisconsin, Green Bay; and she is a 500-hour Certified Yoga Teacher (previously registered as an E-RYT200 and YACEP with Yoga Alliance).
 She completed her 300-Hour teacher training with Phoenix Rising Yoga Therapy School in 2018, and her 200-Hour Yoga Teacher Training with Open Doors Yoga Studios in 2014.
 She has also completed a Prenatal Yoga Teacher Training; a 100-Hour Trauma-Informed Mind Body Facilitator Training with the YogaHOPE TIMBo Program in 2015; and attended a three-day training on body-based trauma work with Bessel van der Kolk on his research and work from the Body Keeps the Score.
 It is important to mention that while the methodologies and knowledge Theresa obtained from her many courses of study, she does not align herself necessarily with some of the particular teachers she has had, and she would love to discussing this further with you if you would like.

-Theresa can also be found developing yoga teachers of the future at as a guest faculty member for the 200-Hour social justice focused & trauma informed Yoga Teacher Training at 4 Corners Yoga + Wellness in Dorchester.
-Off the mat, Theresa is the co-host of the television series Stories from the Stage, a collaboration of WGBH, WorldChannel and Massmouth, and she supports the Development team at the International Institute of New England.
+Theresa was one of the first three core faculty members with the 200-Hour social justice focused & trauma informed Yoga Teacher Training at 4 Corners Yoga + Wellness in Dorchester.
+Off the mat, Theresa is a writer, the co-host of the television series Stories from the Stage, a collaboration of WGBH, WorldChannel and Massmouth, and she supports the Development team at the International Institute of New England.